bcapptain/dockernymous/README.md

     $ docker ps -a

 **4. Run dockernymous**

-Open dockernymous.sh with your favorite editor and update the actual names of your images.
+Open dockernymous.sh with your favorite editor and update the actual names of your images if you did not use the suggestions above.

 Everything should be set up by now.
 Run Dockernymus (from the host) as root or with sudo:

-Everything should be set up now.
-Run Dockernymus (from the host) as root or with sudo:

     $ sudo bash dockernymous.sh

  or mark it executable once:
  ‎
+    $ cd dockernymous
     $ chmod +x dockernymous.sh

 and always run it with: